 - Prostate cancer

 - Acoustic neuromas

-As this technology evolves, we're finding new, ground-breaking ways to use the Novalis system to provide effective, targeted treatments to our patients.
+As this technology evolves, we're finding new, ground-breaking ways to use the Novalis Radiosurgery Program to provide effective, targeted treatments to our patients.

 Potential Side Effects

-To learn more about how we're transforming cancer care here at Northern Westchester Hospital with ground-breaking technologies like the Novalis radiosurgery system, contact us at 914.242.8113.
+To learn more about how we're transforming cancer care here at Northern Westchester Hospital with ground-breaking technologies like the Novalis Radiosurgery Program, contact us at 914.242.8113.